 You can save more money if you blend your own home garden mix.
 Use equal parts potting soil, peat moss, perlite, vermiculite, and gardening sand.
 You can also purchase ready-made ones.
 Don’t forget to use your compost when planting, too.

 You might also like: DIY Vermicomposting With A Worm Bin

 Fill the pot to within an inch or two of the rim.

 Since the vegetables will not have access to moisture below the ground, watering should be your number one priority.
 During hot sunny days, they can easily dry out within hours, resulting in wilting.
 Especially if you live in Texas where I live.

-Water plants thoroughly in the early morning or late afternoon.
+Water your large and small plants thoroughly in the early morning or late afternoon.
 Make sure not to just wet the surface, you need to make sure it also soaks down the roots.